zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

     tar zcf $BCKROOT.tgz `basename $BCKROOT`
     ```

     **Note:** This is not intended to be a comprehensive backup of the entire operating system configuration.
-It covers the essential components pertinent to Lustre\* servers managed by Intel® Manager for Lustre\* that are difficult to re-create if deleted.
+It covers the essential components pertinent to Lustre\* servers managed by Integrated Manager for Lustre\* that are difficult to re-create if deleted.

 1. Copy the backups for each server's configuration to a safe location that is not on the servers being upgraded.

 ### Online Upgrade

 The upgrade procedure documented here shows how to execute the upgrade while the file system is online.
-It assumes that the Lustre\* servers have been installed by Intel® Manager for Lustre\* in pairs, where each server pair forms an independent high-availability cluster built on Pacemaker and Corosync.
+It assumes that the Lustre\* servers have been installed by Integrated Manager for Lustre\* in pairs, where each server pair forms an independent high-availability cluster built on Pacemaker and Corosync.

 #### Migrate the Resources on Node 1